-Employees of the Company and the Bank are generally eligible to participate in the KSOP after the completion of 1,000 hours of service within a plan year and who are age 21 or older.
-Employees are eligible to make elective deferrals and receive Company matching contributions once they have been employed for 30 days but are not eligible for Company discretionary contributions until they have attained one year of service.
-Plan entry dates are the first day of each calendar quarter month.
+Employees of the Company and the Bank are generally eligible to participate in the KSOP by making elective deferrals and receiving Company matching contributions once they have been employed for 30 days.
+Plan entry dates are the first day of each calendar quarter.
+Employees are eligible for Company discretionary contributions (including the ESOP discretionary contributions) after the completion of 1,000 hours of service within a plan year.